 Why do we need K vitamins?

-However, it is now recognized that vitamin K2 is optimal for the body to utilize calcium in order to build healthy, strong bones and to inhibit calcium deposits in the arteries.
+Vitamin K1 is known for its blood-clotting activity.
+Vitamin K2 also contributes to this process, but Vitamin K2 is now recognized as essential for helping the body to properly utilize calcium in order to build healthy, strong bones and to stop calcium from depositing in the arteries and blood vessels.

-Inadequate vitamin K – and especially lack of vitamin K2 - may result in what is known as the “Calcium Paradox” whereby too little calcium result in weak bones - while excess calcium accumulates in the arteries making them stiff and inelastic.
+However, inadequate Vitamin K2 may result in what is known as the “Calcium Paradox.”
+This is where the bones receive too little calcium (leaving them weak and brittle) as excess calcium deposits in the arteries and blood vessels (making them stiff and inelastic).